Connected algebraic groups acting on three-dimensional Mori fibrations: Mori del Pezzo fibrations over P1

 \begin{proof} The existence of a rational point for $X_K$ is a consequence of \cite[Theorem~1.2]{GHS03} in characteristic zero and of \cite[Theorem]{dJS03} in positive characteristic.
 As explained before, the regularity of $X_K$ follows from \cite[Lemme~15.1]{FS19}.
 By definition of a Mori fibration, the relative Picard rank is $1$, so $\rho(X_K)=1$.
-If $X_{\overline{K}}$ is again regular (or equivalently $X_K$ is smooth, as $\overline{K}$ is perfect), we are done.
+If $X_{\overline{K}}$ is again regular (or equivalently $X_{K}$ is smooth, since smoothness is equivalent to geometric regularity in our setting; see \cite[Tag~038X]{stacks-project}), we are done.
 We can then assume that $X_{\overline{K}}$ is a singular del Pezzo surface, which implies that $K$ is not a perfect field.
 We can moreover assume that $\car(\k)\ge 7$, otherwise we are in case~\ref{carsmaller7}.

 The generic fibre $X_K$ is geometrically normal, see \cite[Theorem~15.2]{FS19} and \cite[Corollary~1.4]{PW_2017}.
-Moreover, $X_K$ is also Gorenstein, since this property is invariant by base-change \cite[Lemma~46.26.8]{stacks-project} and the only singularities of normal projective Gorenstein surfaces are rational double points or simple elliptic singularities \cite[Theorem~2.2]{HW81}.
+Moreover, $X_K$ is also Gorenstein, since this property is invariant by base-change \cite[Tag 0C07]{stacks-project} and the only singularities of normal projective Gorenstein surfaces are rational double points or simple elliptic singularities \cite[Theorem~2.2]{HW81}.
 As $X_{\overline{K}}$ is singular and $\car(\k)\ge 7$, the only possibility is that $\car(\k)=7$ and all singularities are of type $A_6$ (follows for instance from \cite{H04} or from \cite[Theorem~6.1, Remark~ 2.8]{S08}).
 Each of the singular points gives rise to a chain of six $(-2)$-curves in the minimal resolution $W$ of $X_{\overline{K}}$.
-Hence, we can only have one such singularity and $W$ is the blow-up of $9-d\in \{6,7,8\}$ points of $\p^2_{\overline{K}}$, where $d$ is the degree of the del Pezzo fibration (follows from Lemma~\ref{Lem:WeakDP}).
-Moreover $\rho(X_{\overline{K}})=4-d$, so we only need to show that $d=3$ is impossible.
-Indeed, there is no cubic surface with an $A_6$-singularity by \cite[Lemma 9.2.4]{Dol12}. \end{proof}
+Hence, we can only have one such isolated singularity and $W$ is the blow-up of $9-d\in \{6,7,8\}$ points of $\p^2_{\overline{K}}$, where $d$ is the degree of the del Pezzo fibration by Lemma~\ref{Lem:WeakDP}.
+Moreover $\rho(X_{\overline{K}})=4-d$, so we only need to show that $d=3$ is impossible. {In this case, $X_{\overline{K}}$ would be a singular del Pezzo surface of degree $3$, hence a cubic surface in $\p^3$, with an $A_6$-singularity.} This does not exist by \cite[Lemma~9.2.4]{Dol12}. \end{proof}

 \begin{definition} Let $K$ be a field and let $\overline{K}$ be an algebraic closure of $K$.
 The \emph{perfect closure} of $K$ is the field $L\subseteq \overline{K}$, which is equal to $K$ if $\car(\k)=0$ and equal to the field $K^{p^{-\infty}}=\{a\in \overline{K} \mid a^{p^n}\in K\text{ for some }n\ge 1\}$ if $\car(\k)=p>0$.
 The field $L$ is then a perfect field and the extension $\overline{K}/L$ is separable. \end{definition}